 Know your options

-We understand that leaving the familiarity of school and transitioning to the adult world can be an anxious time for young adults with learning disabilities, and their families.
+We understand that leaving the familiarity of school and transitioning to the adult world can be an anxious time for young adults with learning disabilities and autism, and their families.

 At ECL, we aim to offer a personalised, post 18 experience that feels as familiar and supportive as school, whilst offering exciting opportunities to broaden your horizons and progress towards your goals.